prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - I  have been charged more than I should for the presents I bought  when abroad, the problem seems to be the exchange rate.
 - I made a purchase but the exchange rate is wrong?
 - Why on earth is the exchange rate so bad?
 Can I get a rate closer to the actual interbank rate?
+## intent: card_swallowed
-## intent: card_swallowed- What do I do if the ATM took my card?
+- What do I do if the ATM took my card?
 - What do I do now my credit card has been swallowed by the ATM?
 - An ATM machine didn't give me back my card.
 - My card got trapped inside an ATM, what should I do?